-When starting your business website, one of the first big decisions you have to make is whether you’re going to have it custom-made or build it on an out-of-the-box theme.
+When starting your business website, one of the first big decisions you have to make is whether you’re going to have your website custom designed or build it on a prebuilt theme.

 Both options are very different and carry their own advantages and disadvantages.

-When you choose a theme, you’re getting a design for your site.
-Then, you add your content to make it your own.
+When you choose a theme, you’re selecting a prebuilt design for your site and adding your content to make it your own.
 There are thousands of themes available, and most include a wide range of customization options.

-The theme developer sets the price of their theme, and there are both free themes and premium themes.
+There are both free themes and premium themes.
 While premium theme prices vary, they usually cost between $50 and $100.
-It’s a wise decision to choose a premium theme instead of a free theme, as premium themes have better features and more support.
+It’s a wise decision to choose a premium theme instead of a free theme since premium themes (often) have better features and more support.

 Themes are among the most economical ways to build your website.
-Developers put quite a bit of time into building their themes, so for the small cost of a premium theme, you get an excellent deal.
+Developers put quite a bit of time into building their themes and for the small cost of a premium theme, you receive an excellent deal.

 With all the themes on the market, you can find one that fits your needs instead of settling for anything less.
 Many developers build themes with certain types of websites in mind, which makes it easier to narrow your options down.
 For example, a developer may build a theme that’s designed for writing portfolio websites.